yuewangmk/yuewangmk.github.io/_pages/about.md

 I am a PhD candidate in Marketing at Stern School of Business, New York University.

-My research primarily focuses on the field of quantitative marketing, aiming to understand consumer preferences and choices, as well as firm decisions.
-To achieve these objectives, I use various empirical methods, including structural modeling, causal inference, field experiments, natural language processing, and machine learning.
-Substantively, my current research encompasses the following three areas: media content creation and consumption, small businesses’ welfare on e-commerce platforms, and dynamics of customer product returns.
+My research mainly focuses on digital platform applications, with an emphasis on understanding the interplay between platform design, user behaviors, and outcomes.
+The research approach I employed is primarily empirical, including structural models, causal inference, field experiments, and machine learning techniques.
+My research endeavors seek to contribute to the broader understanding of digital platforms and provide insights that can inform platform design, enhance user experiences, and drive positive outcomes for various stakeholders involved.